tandemdude/tandemdude/README.md

 # 💫 About Me:

-- University student studying for a BEng in Computer Science
+- BEng Computer Science Graduate
 - Software engineer with 4+ years of professional experience and 6+ years of open source experience
 - Clay-pigeon and target shooter, and skilled skier
 - Qualified powerboat skipper